 Chelmsford Valley District Composite School has been retrofitted to create a Kindergarten to Grade 12 school offering JK to 8 (English and French Immersion) and Grade 9 to 12 (English Program).
+Now fully complete, the Chelmsford K to 12 school features a renovated elementary wing, a new entrance, new library spaces, an elementary gym for the junior division and a renovated high school gym.
 The retrofit includes LED lighting with occupancy sensors, a building automation system and new energy efficient roof top units for heating and cooling.